-Jones currently Aaron serves as Assistant Professor at the University Suwon's English Language and Literature Department.
-Aaron has served as a language instructor at the collegiate level in both Korea and the
+Aaron Jones currently serves as Assistant Professor at the University of Suwon's English Language and Literature Department.
+Aaron has served as a language instructor at the collegiate level in both Korea and the a B.A. in ESP from Hanoi University of Science and Technology and an M.A. in TESOL from Northumbria University.
+Although she is a novice teacher, she always strives to make the classroom an enjoyable place for the learning to happen. ngocnd@ptit.edu.vn

 United States.
 His research interests include engagement strategies and their effectiveness in regard to cultural context.
-Aaron received his Master of Arts in Teaching ESL and Master of Arts in Global Leadership from Dallas Baptist University. ajones@suwon.ac.kr
+Aaron received his Master of Arts in Teaching ESL and Master of Arts in Global Leadership from Dallas Baptist University. ajones@suwon.ac.kr a presenter in Cambodia (2012) and Japan (2017).

-Dieu-Ngoc Nguyen is an English lecturer at Posts and Telecommunications Institute Technology, of Vietnam.
-Her research interests include language and technology, learner and autonomy, methodology.
-She received a a presenter in Cambodia (2012) and Japan (2017).
 Her major professional interests include TEFL (Teaching English as a Foreign Language), Linguistics, and Service Learning.
 Please contact her at +84.987.637.020 orhtktam@hueuni.edu.vn.
+Thank you.